chito365/uk/_posts/1/3/2021-04-05-bebe-rexha.md

-Her single &#8220;Meant To Be,&#8221; which features Florida Georgia Line, held down the #1 spot on the Billboard Hot Country Songs chart for 50 straight weeks, setting a record for the longest streak ever by a song with a female lead artist.<br /> She wrote the Eminem and Rihanna song &#8220;The Monster,&#8221; which was certified 6x-platinum by the RIAA.
+Her single &#8220;Meant To Be,&#8221; which features Florida Georgia Line, held down the number 1 spot on the Billboard Hot Country Songs chart for 50 straight weeks, setting a record for the longest streak ever by a song with a female lead artist.<br /> She wrote the Eminem and Rihanna song &#8220;The Monster,&#8221; which was certified 6x-platinum by the RIAA.